The ACCESS Project

 - For Educators: Red Flags Indicating the Need to Refer to Health Care Provider

-- Tips for Getting Child's Best Behavior during the STAT (Screening Test for Autism in Toddlers and Young Children, Wendy Stone)
+- Tips for Getting Child's Best Behavior during the STAT (Screening Test for Autism in Toddlers and Young Children)

-- For Health Care Providers: Online Training Tutorial for the Screening Test for Autism in Toddlers and Young Children (STAT)
+- Online Training Tutorial for the Screening Test for Autism in Toddlers and Young Children (STAT)

 - Red Flags for Referral to Specialists